matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 relevant context.

-If a client does not include that relation type to the outgoing event, it will be rendered in the room timeline with a quote reply that should open and highlight the event in the thread context when clicked.
+If a client does not include that relation type to the outgoing event, it will be rendered in the room timeline with a rich reply that should open and highlight the event in the thread context when clicked.

 When replying to the following event, a client that does not support thread should